dimitarpg13/langchain_tutorial/LangChainConcepts.md

 `langchain-community`

 This package contains third-party integrations that are maintained by the LangChain community.
+Key partner packages are separated out.
+This contains all integrations for various components (LLMs, vector stores, retrievers).
+All dependencies in this package are optional to keep the package lightweight.

+##### Partner packages

+While `langchain-community` shares some common components for all partner packages, we split popular integrations into their own packages e.g. `langchain-openai`, `langchain-anthropic`, etc. This was done in order to improve support for these key integrations.

+`langgraph`